 Cost of a gorilla permit in Uganda

 To trek mountain gorillas, each traveler must posses a valid gorilla pass, which costs 600usd from the Uganda wildlife authority.
 This permit is a must have and anybody without it is not allowed to see the gorillas.
 A permit can be booked directly with UWA or indirectly through any trusted tour operator.
 Interestingly the costs of gorilla permits in Uganda depend on one’s nationality.
-Foreign non-residents pay 600usd, foreign residents 500usd and east African residents pay 250000ush.
-It’s the permits that allow travellers to interact with these critically endangered species for an hour rewarding them with a memorable lifetime experience.
+Foreign non-residents pay 600usd, foreign residents 500usd and East African residents pay 250000ush.
+It’s the permits that allow travelers to interact with these critically endangered species for an hour rewarding them with a memorable lifetime experience.
 Travelers are always reminded to book as early as 6 months in advance and pay a deposit for 30% to secure these permits so as to avoid any disappointments in the pat hour.

 Cost of a gorilla permit in Rwanda

 Trekking mountain gorillas in Rwanda is expensive compared to Uganda and Congo.
 A single gorilla permit costs 1500usd for all travelers despite the nationality, which makes the country a luxury gorilla destination.
 A permit can be accessed from Rwanda development board or indirectly through travel operators.